Nusantara Capital City Authority

-Nusantara Capital City Authority (Otorita Ibu Kota Nusantara, abbreviated as OIKN) is a cabinet level-agency formed by the Indonesian government, working directly under the President of Indonesia.
-The agency will become a special agency tasked with managing and governing the city of Nusantara, future capital of Indonesia located on Kalimantan.
+Nusantara Capital City Authority (Otorita Ibu Kota Nusantara, abbreviated as OIKN) is a cabinet level-agency formed by the Indonesian government, working directly under the president of Indonesia.
+It is a special agency tasked with managing and governing the city of Nusantara, future capital of Indonesia located on Kalimantan.

 A third cabinet reshuffle of Onward Indonesia Cabinet was done on 10 March 2022, with both the Head and Deputy Head of Nusantara Capital City Authority inaugurated at the reshuffle.

 On 4 May 2022 the permanent constitution of the Authority, Presidential Regulation No. 62/2022 was published, formally establishing the Authority, although the date of the Decree backdated to 18 April 2022.

 Since enactment of Presidential Decree No. 75/2024 on 11 July 2024, the authority also made as special region governing body of Nusantara, resulting the head of authority possessed political and governor power on par to a provincial governor.